-Aquarium Animals Abandoned As Workers Forced To Evacuate Under Threats Of Hurricane Florence
+Aquarium Animals Abandoned As Workers Forced To Evacuate Under Threat Posed By Hurricane Florence

 The North Carolina Aquarium locations are located on the coast, which could be one of the heaviest-hit areas if the hurricane does move inland as predicted this weekend.

-The website reveals there’s a steady stream of feeding events, which include alligators, stingrays, and sharks.
-There’s also turtles and otters at the centers.
-It’s hard to know how the otters will do without food, considering that Otter-World says that they eat 15- to 25-percent of their body weight in food every day.
+The website reveals that there’s a steady stream of feeding events, which include alligators, stingrays, and sharks.
+Turtles and otters also reside at the centers.
+It’s hard to know how the otters will do without food, considering that Otter-World says that they eat between 15 to 25 percent of their body weight in food every day.

-And as the storm moves inland, Gov. Cooper has warned residents to “Don’t relax.
-Don’t get complacent,” detailed ABC11.
+And as the storm moves inland, Gov. Cooper has warned residents.
+“Don’t relax.
+Don’t get complacent,” Cooper was quoted as saying by ABC11.

 Meanwhile, over a hundred shelters are filling up with thousands of evacuees.
 One private company is estimating roughly $50 to $60 billion of damages due to the hurricane, mostly attributed to flooding and coastal damage.